sahilrajput03/sahilrajput03/arch-notes.md

 ## Setting up capslock to esc and shift+capslock to actual capslock:

-**FYI: The file /etc/X11/xorg.conf.d/00-keyboard.conf is backuped at ``backupFiles`` folder as well!!
+**FYI: The file `/etc/X11/xorg.conf.d/00-keyboard.conf` is backuped at ``config`` repository as well!!
 So you can directly copy that file to its needed location whenever you need to set esc-capslock-shift settings as you have right now.**

 Amazing answer here: https://superuser.com/a/1471357